LitoMore/simple-icons-cdn/README.md

 #### `size`

 Optional.
 It's used for customizing the icon size.
-Icon will be scaled with its original aspect ratio.
+Use the query parameter `size` to scale with its original aspect ratio.

 ### Examples